whybsml/whybsml/README.md

 In the root directory:

+- `make config` generates a WhyBSML proof strategy that is then available in WhyIDE
+- `make ide` launches Why3 IDE
 - `make doc` generates the documentation in `html` it also generates the HTML summary of the verification session in `why3session.html`
 - `make replay` replays the verification session
 - `make compile` generates the OCaml code from the WhyML development and compiles all the dependencies.
 In `application`, `mps.byte` and `mps.native` are respectively the bytecode and native code executable application programs.
-- `make clean` remove the generated files
+- `make clean` removes the generated files
+- `make cleanup` removes the session directory and the configured strategy

 ### Using the MPS application